readandprogress/reading.is-a.dev/_posts/Gaming/2024-04-30-pokémon-legends-z-a-looks-promising-but-I-can't-help-feeling-lukewarm-about-it.md

 Recently, ever since the release of Pokémon Let's Go, the games feel like they're in a mid-life crisis, losing sight of themselves and becoming more experimental.
 While that's not necessarily a bad thing, it's good to break the stale formula once in awhile.
 I feel like they are experimenting with the wrong elements.

 Art and style are really important to me, and I absolutely love Ken Sugimori's style!
 It screams Pokémon to me and is symbolic to the series, or at least I think so.
-But it looks like that's not the case over at GameFreak, the game company that develops the main-series Pokémon games.
+But it looks like that's not the case over at Game Freak, the game company that develops the main-series Pokémon games.
 Let's Go went with a different non-cell-shaded style for its graphics.
 Something that has been a mainstay ever since the release of X and Y in 2013.

 Which is weird because they themselves said they decided on cell-shaded graphics as a way to preserve Ken Sugimori's style going forward.

 Now, that would be fine and dandy if it were just those games, but no, they kept experimenting with the style of the games with the next entry, Sword and Shield.
 This time there isn't much whiplash from Sun and Moon to Let's Go, but something about it feels off, and that's because it merges with some style elements from Let's Go. a compromise, if you will.

-Now I have no idea what's going on inside of GameFreak, but looking from the outside in, it feels like there's some disagreements on the game's graphics within the teams, and so it looks like they're compromising.
+Now I have no idea what's going on inside of Game Freak, but looking from the outside in, it feels like there's some disagreements on the game's graphics within the teams, and so it looks like they're compromising.
 Something unheard of since the main-series games kept a consistent style for the graphics before that point.

 So maybe this will be the style moving forward?
 Or so I thought!
 Legends: Arceus releases, and look at this.
 A new art style!
 This time much more consistent with the older games, but with a twist of its own!
 Using watercolors.